12 Unexpected Things That Were Banned from Sports Stadiums

 Think grilling and drinking before the big game is half the fun?
 MetLife Stadium, host of Super Bowl XLVII, banned tailgating from the parking lot.
 Visitors were able to eat and drink in their cars, and within the boundary of their individual parking space.
 But grills, lounge chairs, and anything taking up more than one parking space were not allowed.
-These are the 16 craziest things you never knew about the Super Bowl.
+But that’s not one of the 15 craziest things you never knew about the Super Bowl.

 The University of Michigan banned marshmallows from its football stadium after rowdy students began throwing stale versions of the candy at each other.
 Officials said the practice is dangerous, especially when multiple mallows are mashed together, resulting in a concoction that can be “as hard as a golf ball.”

 In 2012, football giant Penn State University decided to ban the song “Sweet Caroline” by Neil Diamond from playing during their football games.
 (Some fans suspected the school felt that certain lyrics were inappropriate, in the wake of the Jerry Sandusky scandal; school officials claim the ban has nothing to do with the lyrics of the song.)
 Other bans have included the song “Rock and Roll Part 2” in stadiums as diverse as North Carolina public schools and Super Bowl XLVI.
-Here’s the reason why some songs get stuck in your head.
+We bet you never knew these 13 songs have been banned from karaoke.

 In Brazil, host country to the World Cup in 2014, there is an existing ban on the sale of alcoholic beverages in soccer stadiums, and there have been discussions to enforce similar laws across Europe.
-However, according to the Moscow News, Russian lawmakers have started talks about relaxing the country’s ban of selling beer in time for the World Cup 2018, which it will host.
-You won’t believe these things banned each of the 50 states.
+For the 2018 World Cup in Moscow, Russia set alcohol restrictions in the city the day of and before matches, though fans could still buy from the stadium and approved fan zones.
+Learn about 18 other weird things that have been banned around the world.